-Christmas shopping has continued its shift to online* and in some regions, particularly the UK and US, its peak has been moving from December further forward to November** (in large part driven by Black Friday).
+Christmas shopping has continued its shift to online and in some regions, its peak has been moving from December further forward to November.
 A sector that has benefited from this seasonal shift, taking advantage of the number of shoppers in market in November and emerging as a 4th quarter growth area, is advent calendars.
 From a limited and chocolate-focused offering, they have exploded in variety; from tea to pork crackling, craft beers to spirits, pet treats to toys, beauty and fragrances, jewellery, stationery…so whether you or your loved ones’ passion is crisps (seriously) or protein snacks (really!), there’s a one to satisfy.
 Their status as a staple of festive cheer is reflected in Amazon’s dedicated advent calendar store, bringing together everything from Lego to fizz (but thankfully not yet spare cables or DIY equipment).
 Yet advent calendars haven’t just become ubiquitous.
 They’ve also gone upmarket.

 Premium opportunity in the gifting market

-This emergence of premium calendars into the mainstream is often cited as the launch of Selfridges’ luxury advent in 2010 (also the year of Porsche’s $1m alternative!).
+This emergence of premium calendars into the mainstream is often cited as the launch of the London department store Selfridges’ luxury advent in 2010 (also the year of Porsche’s $1m alternative!).
 The price of the Selfridges product has more than doubled since then from £60 to £130 in 2018 and is now just one of many options – from £12 to over £300 – available from the department store.
-The Liberty calendar, which launched in 2012, has become another “must own” – and despite doubling stock sold out again in 2018 and is now being traded on eBay!
-Their popularity is continuing to grow across physical and online retail.
+The price of their calendar has more than doubled since then (from £60 to £130 in 2018).
+But it’s been eclipsed by many others, such as Diptique’s, available around the globe at AU$610, £320 and US$425.

 But as brands increasingly jostle for space and share of voice in the category, how can you cut through, not just in competition with others in your sector, but also across industries?